yeesunch/Data_Master/SQL.md

     CONSTRAINT CHK_Person CHECK (Age>=18 AND City='Sandnes'),
     PRIMARY KEY (ID)
 );

-ALTER TABLE Persons
-MODIFY Age int NOT NULL,
-ADD UNIQUE (ID),
-ALTER City SET DEFAULT 'Sandnes',
-ADD CONSTRAINT UC_Person UNIQUE (ID,LastName),
-ADD PRIMARY KEY (ID),
-ADD CONSTRAINT PK_Person PRIMARY KEY (ID,LastName),
-ADD CHECK (Age>=18)
-;

-ALTER TABLE Persons
-DROP INDEX UC_Person,
-DROP PRIMARY KEY,
-DROP CHECK CHK_PersonAge,
-ALTER City DROP DEFAULT;
 ```

 **Foreigh key**
+A FOREIGN KEY is a field (or collection of fields) in one table, that refers to the PRIMARY KEY in another table, which is used to prevent actions that would destroy links between tables.
 ```
-# A FOREIGN KEY is a field (or collection of fields) in one table, that refers to the PRIMARY KEY in another table, which is used to prevent actions that would destroy links
-# between tables.
 CREATE TABLE Orders (
     OrderID int NOT NULL,
     OrderNumber int NOT NULL,